meetecho/janus-gateway/README.md

 		libopus-dev libogg-dev libini-config-dev libcollection-dev \
 		pkg-config gengetopt

-* *Note:* apparently libopus is not available on Ubuntu: you'll have to install it manually.
+* *Note:* please notice that libopus may not be available out of the box on Ubuntu or Debian, unless you're using a recent version (e.g., Ubuntu 14.04 LTS).
+In that case, you'll have to [install it manually](http://www.opus-codec.org).

 Should you be interested in building the gateway documentation as well, you'll need an additional component installed too: